hubmapconsortium/asct-b-generator/README.md

 ## Known problems

-1. The user needs to know how many levels for the anatomical structure or at least over estimate the number
+1. The user needs to know how many levels for the anatomical structures or at least over estimate the number.
 2. The top level anatomical structure needs to be a single word (e.g. "Tube" instead of "Fellopian tube").
-3. The program doesn't insert a header line
+3. The program doesn't insert a header line in the output file.